 This is a handbook about the craft of fiction writing for new and emerging writers.
-(41) This handbook on writing cannot help you unless you invest time and effort in (42) developping your talents.
-For example, it's unwise to set off to be a writer of fiction • without first being a reader of it.
-Writers of fiction who are thoughtful readers of it are (43) (44) (44) better able to make informed assesments of their own work and forged their own writing styles.
-Becoming a writer also involvs patience and a readiness to rewrite.
+This handbook on writing cannot help you unless you invest time and effort in (41) (42) developping your talents.
+For example, it's unwise to set of to be a writer of fiction without first being a reader of it.
+Writers of fiction who are thoughtful readers of it are (43) (44) (44) better able to make informed assesments of their own work and forged their own writing better able to make informed assesments of their own work and sold their own styles.
+(45) Becoming a writer also involvs patience and a readiness to rewrite.
 I once spent (46) a week writing a detailed reader's report for a man who first novel had been rejected by (47) a publisher.
-The novel had interesting characters and a moving teme, but it was too long ÷ by half, sloppily constructed and badly written.
-(48) I believed that many new writers have false notions about writing, the writer's life . and getting published.
-They don't realise that writing and rewriting require thought, care, (49) patience and long hours for solitary work.
-As long-distance runners need training, and (50) ongoing training, in order to run a marathon, writers learn to write by observing, being perseptive, reading, writing, drafting and refining, and establishing good work habits:
+The novel had interesting characters and a mov ing teme , but it was too long by half, stoppily constructed and badly written.
+(48) believed that many new writers have false notions about writing, the writer's life and getting published.
+They don't realise that writing and rewriting require thought, care, patience and long hours for solitary work.
+As long-distance runners need training, and ongoing training, in order to run a marathon, writers learn to write by observing, being perseptive, reading, writing, drafting and refining, and establishing good work habits.